nh-server/switch-guide/docs/user_guide/emummc/sd_preparation.md

     2. Copy *the contents of* the Atmosphere `.zip` file to the root of your SD card
     3. Copy the `bootloader` folder from the Hekate `.zip` file to the root of your SD card
     4. Copy the `bootloader` folder from the `bootlogos.zip` file to the root of your SD card
+       - If you're asked to merge the bootloader folders, do so
     5. Copy Hekate's `.bin` file from the Hekate `.zip` file to the `atmosphere` folder on your SD card
     6. Delete `reboot_payload.bin` in the `atmosphere` folder on your SD card
     7. Rename Hekate's `.bin` file to `reboot_payload.bin`